TheTrigger/TPush/README.md

 void loop() {
     if (TIMER.Wait(150)) {
-        Serial.println("Yeah, once ever 150ms");
+        Serial.println("Once every 150ms");
     }

     if (TIMER.Wait(500, 2)) {
-        Serial.println("Same thing here but 500ms..");
+        Serial.println("Use the second parameter for multiple separate timers, on the same object");
     }
 }

 ```
+NB: to avoid waste of memory you can use Wait() on Buttons already declared instead of declaring timer objects.
+Use the second parameter as arrays index.

-To avoid floating state use a [pull resistor](https://en.wikipedia.org/wiki/Pull-up_resistor).
+Avoid floating state useing a [pull resistor](https://en.wikipedia.org/wiki/Pull-up_resistor).

-If the button is ACTIVE LOW you can use the internal pullup resistance.
-Unable on pin 13.
+If the buttons is ACTIVE LOW you can use internal pull-up resistance (not on pin 13).
 [See documentation](https://www.arduino.cc/en/Tutorial/DigitalPins).